-German state broadcasters resume talks for broadcast rights: FAZ
+Olympics-German state broadcasters resume talks for broadcast rights - FAZ

 Discovery, ARD and ZDF were not immediately available for comment on the report.

-The paper quoted Susanne Aigner-Drews, the head of Discovery's German business, as saying: "Discovery has always emphasized that it is our desire to cooperate with partners that value the Olympic Games."
+The paper quoted Susanne Aigner-Drews, the head of Discovery's German business, as saying: "Discovery has always emphasised that it is our desire to cooperate with partners that value the Olympic Games."

 ZDF told FAZ only that it was in contact with Discovery, pointing to the fact that the German broadcaster holds the broadcast rights for the Paralympics.